 Not everyone wants to spend a great deal of time “fussing” in the garden.
 Low maintenance gardening is a hot topic.
 Low labor requirements in planting and dividing, minimal fertilization and watering, winter hardiness and non-invasive growth are some of the issues that define low maintenance but so are disease and insect resistance, shade tolerance, and rodent and deer resistance.
 This presentation is for the busy homeowner who wants more than the standard spirea and yew landscape yet hasn’t the time to muss and fuss.
 Ed Lyon will introduce you to plants, from trees and shrubs to perennials, that are tough as nails as well as those you might want to avoid.

-Ideas for 2-session all-day programs (take one or both; they also stand alone as 2-3 hour programs)
+Ideas for 2-session all-day programs (take one or both; they also stand alone as individual programs)

 COLOR IN A DAY

 Color is one of the most powerful tools in garden design.
 Use it properly and you can create a multitude of effects, from tranquility and serenity to a riotous feast for the eyes.
 Effective garden designs don’t occur by random plantings; they are the results of inspiration combined with knowledge of color.
 Do you know most of our knowledge and use of color is based on paint and printing?
 Would it surprise you to learn that color in the garden is based on visual color which differs from the artist’s palette?
 This is a technical presentation where Ed Lyon will explain why color may not be as it seems.
 You’ll go home having learned how to assess a garden for color design, how light, texture, and point of view effect color, and what makes beautiful color combinations.